christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+__5/20/2021__
+Completed restaurant menu studio that had been challenging me.
+I made methods to print the menu, print individual menu items, add menu items, remove menu items.
+Manipulating Arraylist and using methods to call objects from the Arraylist does not come naturally to me, so I have to reference notes and Google.
+But I am slowly making headway in my understanding and ability.

 __05/19/2021__
 Read the chapter and took notes about Unit testing with Java JUnit.
 Practiced writing tests using @Test, @Before, @After and Assertion Methods.